cotes2020/jekyll-theme-chirpy/_posts/Note/2020-08-25-security-interview-question.md

      - Most usage of SMB involves computers running Microsoft Windows, where it was known as “Microsoft Windows Network” before the introduction of Active Directory.
      - Corresponding Windows services are LAN Manager Server (for the server component) and LAN Manager Workstation (for the client component)

-110. smal company, Why should I care about exploits and computer jibberish?
+110. small company, Why should I care about exploits and computer jibberish?
      - a classic catch-22 situation: a company doesn’t have enough money to secure their networks
      - An SMB will acknowledge what they need to do to keep their store secure and keep receiving payments since following the money will tend to help move things along.